-Take your time and build a mobile list: a database of your customers’ contacts.
-Remember to ask them whether they wish to opt-in to receiving SMSes from your business.
+Take your time and build a leads phone number list: a database of your customers’ contacts.
+Remember to ask them whether they wish to opt-in to receiving SMSs from your business.
 This is usually done through a shortcode.
 They send a text to your business’ code to give consent.
 If possible, find out the most appropriate hours they would want to receive the SMSes.

 A good strategy could include offering a gift (e.g., a discount on your service or product) to those who opt in.
 Remember, you’re trying to increase engagement.
 Offering exclusive SMS offers is bound to nurture better relationships with your customers.
 Examples of text messages that you could send include: